Morocco

 We started our trip in Marrakech, which is a vibrant city - full of bright coloured markets selling fabrics, spices, bags, soaps, beautiful mosques, parks and sensational culinary delights.

-The hardest part about staying in a riad is trying to find it.
-With lots of unnamed roads creeping off main roads with multiple names (yes, really) - we spent a good 40 minutes in a taxi weaving down random roads and knocking on random doors until FINALLY we found it.
+The hardest part about staying in a riad was trying to find it.
+With lots of unnamed roads creeping off main roads with multiple names - we spent a good 40 minutes in a taxi weaving down random roads and knocking on random doors until FINALLY we found it.

 In hindsight, taking a screenshot of the directions or the contact number would have been helpful, alas these were the days before roaming was so easily available.
 At least the taxi ride wasn't expensive!